 Figure 2 shows that the number of people avoiding train journeys completely, was highest in the beginning of the pandemic.
 In April, 93% of the participants did not travel by train at all, while during an average week in February (pre-Covid-19), 37% of the participants travelled by train once per week or more.
 The number of people not travelling decreased after relaxing the strict lockdown restrictions, namely towards 81% in June and 71% in September.
 In December, in the second wave with corresponding limitations, this number increased again (to 79%), but not to the level of the first wave.
-Figure 2 also illustrates the increase of people that have a positive attitude regarding train travel, i.e. from 20% in April to 42% in September, with a decrease in December again to 31%.
+Figure 2 also illustrates the increase of people that have a positive attitude regarding train travel, i.e. from 20% in April to 41% in April 2021.
+In the intervening period, attitudes follow the sentiment associated with tighter measures or easing.
 Again, this is higher than the value in the first wave (April; 20%).
 The two waves and limitations have evidently left their impact on travel frequencies and attitudes.
 It is interesting to see though that during the second wave, the negative impacts were less than in the first wave.
 This suggests that even though restrictions were similar (potentially even stricter), people kept travelling more frequently.